SpiderOak/Encryptr/README.md

 [Encryptr](http://encryptr.devgeeks.org) is a zero-knowledge, cloud-based e-wallet / password manager powered by Crypton.

 It started as an example project for seeing what [Crypton](https://crypton.io) could do in a [Apache Cordova](http://cordova.apache.org) mobile app.
 I had a particular itch to scratch.
-I got tired of trynig to remember my work password.
+I got tired of trying to remember my work password.
 It changes fairly often, is slightly complex and is generated – I can't choose it for myself.

 I had tried a few password managers but hadn't loved any of them – particularly on Android.
 So, when I needed an idea of an app to make to try out Crypton, this seemed like an obvious choice.
 At its simplest, Crypton is basically a cloud based key/value store using end to end zero-knowledge encryption.
 None of the data stored on the server can be viewed by the server.